LEATHER CLEANING AND RESTORATIONProfessional Leather Cleaning in Lafayette

 3. Common Soils

 These soils include the common dirt tracked in from outside along with sand and fibers from plants.
-The fibers are brought in the home by adults, kids and pets and attach to the leather every time the furniture is used.
+The fibers are brought into the home by adults, kids, and pets and attach to the leather every time the furniture is used.

 2. Atmospheric Soils